 Barefoot Contessa-Inspired Corn Salad Recipe – My Version

-For this recipe, other than the changes I will get to shortly, there are two versions I like to make: fresh or grilled.
+For this recipe, there are two versions I like to make: fresh or grilled.

 They both offer very different flavor profiles that may suit some dinner settings better than others.